Highlights of our Itinerary

 BONUS: Back at the Boothill Inn, as time permits, we’ll walk across the street to the Boothill Cemetery and hear the story of Muggins Taylor, a scout with Gibbon's column who carried news of the battle to Bozeman.
 Our stop at Taylor's grave marks the end of our tour.
 [While you're in the vicinity, make sure to visit the Yellowstone County Museum, not far from our hotel, near the entrance to the airport.
 It's a small affair, but they have a nice collection.
 Particularly noteworthy is their collection of Ghost Shirts.
 Also of interest along the rimrocks trail is the grave of Yellowstone Kelly, overlooking Billings.]

-(NOTE: if you wish to stay at the hotel on October 10, please extend your reservation (that night is not included in your tour registration, but the Boothill Inn will extend the same rate).
+(NOTE: if you wish to stay over at the hotel on October 16 (the Saturday night on our last tour day), please extend your reservation (that night is not included in your tour registration, but the Boothill Inn will extend the same rate).
 If you're headed to the airport, hotel shuttle or other transportation can be arranged—it is a short distance from the Boothill Inn.

 Neil Mangum is one of the nation’s preeminent authorities on the American West, and a highly sought-after guide to the Indian Wars.
 His long career with the NPS included serving as historian, and later, superintendent at Little Bighorn Battlefield National Monument in Montana, and Chiricahua National Monument & Fort Bowie Historic Site in Arizona.
 He is the author of the first, in-depth study of the Battle of the Rosebud, and has been leading tours of Northern Plains sites for decades.
 He’ll be on hand throughout for personal engagement on these fascinating episodes.
 [Photo: Neil during our 2018 Little Bighorn Battlefield tour, discussing the fighting in the Keogh Sector]